 UC Davis Plant Transformation Facility has previously developed a method for genetically modifying 101-14 and 1103P, two important grape rootstocks for the California grape industry.
 This technology will allow us to introduce genes useful in combating Pierce's disease into the rootstocks of grape and allow us to test whether a modified rootstock is capable of conferring resistance to the grafted scion.
-This strategy is commonly referred to as rootstockmediated resistance.
+This strategy is commonly referred to as rootstock-mediated resistance.
 If rootstock-mediated resistant strategies are to be successful deployed throughout California, additional genotypes in addition to 1103P and 101-14 will need to be modified in order to adequately address the rootstock requirements of the diverse wine growing regions in the State of California.
-We are currently testing if our method for genetically modifying grape rootstocks can be used successfully on eight additional rootstock genotypes used in California wine grape production.
-These include 110R, 140Ru, 3309C, Harmony, Freedom, GRN1, MGT 420A, and Salt Creek.
-Since it is not yet known if a rootstock-mediated disease resistance strategy will confer durable, commercially viable levels of resistance to the grafted scion, we are also testing our method for modifying grapes on a select group of scions including; Cabernet Sauvignon, Chardonnay, Merlot, Pinot Noir, Zinfandel, and French Colombard.
-We have successfully establish somatic embryos in tissue cultures for a wide range of scions and rootstocks and are testing our transformation strategy for its utility in genetically modifying these additional genotypes.
+We tested our method for genetically modifying grape rootstocks on eight additional rootstock genotypes used in California wine grape production.
+These include 110R (clone 01), 140Ru (clone 01), 3309C (clone 05), Freedom (clone 01), GRN1, Harmony, MGT 420A (clone 04), Salt Creek (clone 08).
+Since it is not yet known if a rootstock-mediated disease resistance strategy will confer durable, commercially viable levels of resistance to the grafted scion, we are also tested our method for modifying grapes on a select group of scions including; Cabernet Sauvignon (clone 07), Chardonnay (clone 04), French Colombard (clone 04), Merlot (clone 3), Pinot Noir (clone 2A), Zinfandel (clone

+01A).
+We successfully establish somatic embryos in tissue cultures for a wide range of scions and rootstocks and tested our transformation strategy for its utility in genetically modifying these additional genotypes.
 To date, we have demonstrated that in addition to 101-14 and 1103P; the rootstocks Freedom, 110R and MGT 420A and the scion genotype French Colombard can be included in the list of grape genotypes that we can successfully transform.
-We have produced over 600 genetically modified grape plants across four different varieties for investigators studying strategies that may be effective against Pierces Disease.
+We have produced over 650 genetically modified grape plants across four different varieties for investigators studying strategies that may be effective against Pierces Disease.
 Transferring grape plants from culture to soil can be difficult.
-We have made considerable progress improving the transfer of rooted plant in culture to soil.
+We have made considerable progress improving the transfer of rooted plant from culture to soil.
 By modifying the soil mix, reducing the size of the transplanted plant and modifying the root architecture, survival rates of plants transferred to soil are now approximately 90%.

-In addition to its utility in producing genetically modified grape plants for testing strategies to combat Pierces Disease, this work has established a germ bank of cell suspension cultures and a repository of somatic embryos for rootstock and scion genotypes used in California, which can be made available to the grape research community for a wide variety of research purposes.
+In addition to its utility in producing genetically modified grape plants for testing strategies to combat Pierces Disease, this work has developed methods for establishing a germplasm bank of suspension cultures and a repository of somatic embryos for rootstock and scion genotypes used in California, which can be made available to the grape research community for a wide variety of research purposes.